Frame Vector Group Representations and Amenability Properties: Weak Frame Representations

 \begin{definition} $G$ satisfies {\it Haagerup's property} if there exists a representation $\pi: G\to \mathcal U(H)$ such that $1_G\prec \pi$ and $\displaystyle{\lim_{g\to\infty } \langle \pi_g \xi, \eta \rangle=0}$, for all $\xi, \eta \in H$.
 The limit over $g\to\infty$ means that $\pi$ is $c_0$, i.e., for all $\epsilon >0$ there exists $E\subset G$ finite such that for every $g\notin E$ we have $| \langle \pi_g \xi, \eta \rangle |<\epsilon$.

-\end{definition} \begin{remark} Any amenable group satisfies Haagerup's property.
+\end{definition} \begin{remark} Amenable groups satisfy Haagerup's property.
 This follows from multiple characterizations of both amenability and Haagerup's property (see e.g., \cite{BO}).
 Notice that the $c_0$ condition of a representation is satisfied whenever $\pi$ admits a (weak) frame vector $w$.
-By density one need check the limit is zero for all $\xi=\pi_g(w)$, then owing to the Bessel inequality, one concludes by the divergence test.
+By density, one needs to check the limit is zero for all $\xi=\pi_g(w)$.
+Owing to the Bessel inequality, one concludes by the divergence test that the general term in the series must converge to zero.
 Hence, all other things being equal (i.e., $1_G\prec \pi$) from Theorem \ref{amen} we see (again) that amenable implies Haagerup's property.
 Let us emphasize that the situation is quite different when the (weak) frame is taken with respect to a (countable) subset $S\subset G$.
 The divergence test in this case does not warrant $\displaystyle{\lim_{g\to\infty } \langle \pi_g \xi, \eta \rangle=0}$ because $g$ can approach $\infty$ outside $S$.
 We will see that there are many examples of framenable groups without Haagerup's property, but we are not aware of the other way around (see the list of examples and problems in the last section).

 \end{remark}